DavidRuhe/DavidRuhe.github.io/_posts/2023-06-15-clifford-group.md

 We use these properties to construct equivariant neural layers with respect to the Clifford group.
 However, by the last property (orthogonality) we see that the Clifford group acts as an *orthogonal* transformation!
-I.e., the Clifford group action preserves distances. hence, by being equivariant with respect to the Clifford group, we are equivariant with respect to the orthogonal group (rotations, reflections, etc).
+I.e., the Clifford group action preserves distances.
+Hence, **by being equivariant with respect to the Clifford group, we are equivariant with respect to the orthogonal group (rotations, reflections, etc)**.

 # Equivariant Operations
 We prove Clifford equivariance of two rather fundamental operations: grade projections and polynomials.